watty62/SOD/README.md

 - University of Highland and Islands
 - University of West of Scotland

-So far, we have identified the following data published by two universities.
+So far, I have identified the following data published by two universities.

 | Organisation      | URL       | Datasets| Type |
 | :------------- |:-------------|:------:|:------:|